 - Superannuation – You should consider giving a binding death nomination to the trustee of your superannuation fund.

 - Small business – this may be subject to a buy/sell arrangement with the other partners.
 In these circumstances your share of the business would automatically pass to the remaining partners (usually in exchange for the proceeds of an insurance policy).

 - Power of Attorney – This is a legal document that appoints another person to make legal and/or medical decisions on your behalf.
 It is particularly useful should something happen where you are temporarily unable to sign documents, such as a bad accident.

 - Do you need a Testamentary Trust? – This is a trust created in a person’s will, which is activated upon the death of that person.
 Instead of assets passing directly from one person to another, the assets are passed to the Testamentary Trust and then administered by the designated trustee – usually a family member, a trustee company, accountant or a solicitor.

-Estate planning can be complex – a Luka Group Financial Advisor and Accountant can work with your solicitor to ensure you have an Estate Plan that suits you.
+Estate planning can be complex – a Luka Group Financial Adviser and Accountant can work with your solicitor to ensure you have an Estate Plan that suits you.

-Contact a Luka Group Financial Advisor today to discuss your Estate Plan.
+Contact a Luka Group Financial Adviser today to discuss your Estate Plan.